No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 2. Cram for Organized Korean Studies

-Cram is an online platform that offers millions of flashcards to select.
+Cram is an online platform that offers millions of flashcards.

 Like Quizlet, you can work directly in the browser.
-This app converts flashcards from the website into a mobile-friendly format you can take anywhere.
+This app converts flashcards from the website into a mobile-friendly format that can be taken anywhere.

-Use Cram to review vocabulary or support recognizing new terms.
+Use Cram to review vocabulary or to support recognition of new terms.
 In the “memorize” mode, already learned words are hidden, so you focus on new words.
-Activate “cram” to expand your learning through repeat.
+Activate “cram” to expand your learning through repetition.

 The UI on Cram seems slightly crowded with buttons and controls during flashcard reviews.
 The website comprises many ads, so use an ad-block extension to clean up the screen.